reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-5-reactive-apis.md

 ```

-Here is the helper class that has methods to start and stop the async client and methods to execute HTTP requests.
+### Implementing the Reactive Request Processing

-Here's the logic for reactive request processing:
+In the following example we'll implement a helper class that has methods to start and stop the async client and methods to execute HTTP requests:

 ```java
 public class UserAsyncHttpRequestHelper extends BaseHttpRequestHelper {